revengelmfao/christmas-assistance-application/README.md

      * Submit the form to save the details and be redirected to the Thank You page.The Thanks you page dynamically displays the child/children the sponsor has been matched with.
   3. **Countdown to Christmas**
-     * The countdown times counts down util Chrismas day, at which point it will display "Merry Christmas".
+     * The countdown times counts down until Chrismas day, at which point it will display "Merry Christmas".

 ## **Future Enhancements**
 * Include email notificaions to sponors after they submit their form.